fiddur/fitbit2runkeeper/README.md

 https://dev.fitbit.com/docs/activity/#get-activity-logs-list

-This is Work In Progress, but can export a fitbit activity to runkeeper, currently only tried (successfully) with runs that have GPS and heart rate.
+This is Work In Progress, but can export a fitbit activity to runkeeper, currently tried (successfully) with runs that have GPS and heart rate as well as auto-tracked "Sports" activity.

 Install